A class of open surfaces with algorithmically solvable homeomorphism problem: The general case

-Next we define reduced trees.
+We say that two admissible trees $T_1$ and $T_2$ are \bydef{equivalent} if the triple $(L(T_1),L'(T_1),L''(T_1))$ is equivalent to $(L(T_2),L'(T_2),L''(T_2))$.
+We also have the obvious extension of notion of (combinatorial) isomorphism between two admissible trees.
+Again, isomorphism implies equivalence; the converse does not hold, so we need to define reduced trees.

 This is done using three moves which extend the moves used in the planar case.
-Moves 2 and 3 are exactly the same as in the planar case.
-Only Move 1 needs the following adjustment:
+Moves 2 and 3 are defined in the same way as in the planar case, the word `isomorphic' being interpreted in the appropriate generalized way.
+Move~1 needs the following adjustment:

 \paragraph{Move 1'} Let $v$ be a vertex of $T$ of type $\Theta$ (resp.~$\Theta^h$, resp.~$\Theta^c$).
 Let $v'$ be the father of $v$.
 Assume that $v'$ is not the root, and that $v$ is the only son of $v'$.
-Further assume that $v'$ has type $O$ or $\Theta$ (resp.~$O^h$ or $\Theta^h$, resp.~$O^c$ or $\Theta^c$.)
+Further assume that $v'$ has type $\oo$ or $\Theta$ (resp.~$\oo^h$ or $\Theta^h$, resp.~$\oo^c$ or $\Theta^c$.)
 Remove the edge between $v$ and $v'$ and replace $v'$ by $v$.

 Let $T$ be an admissible tree.
 If none of Moves 1', 2, 3 can be performed, we say that $T$ is \bydef{reduced}.
 Then we have the following extension of Proposition~\ref{prop:reducing}, which is proved in the same way: